 Personally, I recommend Libsyn because their customer service is incredible.
 This is why I reached out and requested a promo code for you and my listeners.
 Sign up here or click the banner to get 2 months free by using code “Brady.”

 Publishing Your Podcast To All Platforms

 Some platforms require you to manually submit your podcast when you first set up your show.
 In this case, you will need to create a free podcaster account for each platform and submit your podcast RSS feed for approval.
 This can take up to a few weeks in some cases.
 For Apple Podcasts, you will need to acquire a managed Apple ID to create an Apple Podcasts Connect account.
 This is likely something you’ll need to ask your IT department about.
 (Apple makes this difficult for some reason.)

 Uploading is the easy part.
-After you export the correct file from Audition, GarageBand, or another recording/editing tool into a format your hosting platform requests, most likely an MP3.
-This MP3 is uploaded and after it is published, all platforms like Apple Podcasts, Spotify, and the rest are automatically updated.
-Some are almost instant, and others take up to 10 minutes or more.
+After you export the correct file from Audition, GarageBand, or another recording/editing tool into a format your hosting platform requests (most likely an MP3), the file is uploaded.
+After it is published, all platforms like Apple Podcasts, Spotify, and the rest are automatically updated.
+Some are almost instant, and others take 10 minutes or more.

 Understanding podcast analytics

 You’d think it would be easy to find out how many subscribers a podcast has, but it’s not.
 Many podcasters, whether intentional or just uninformed, tend to conflate their overall “listens” with their “subscribers.”
 In truth, your total listens are shown in your podcast host, like Libsyn or Podbean.
 Historically, it’s been impossible to determine actual subscribers because “subscribing” is a software feature on the app itself.
 It simply tells your app to look for and download episodes.